gnotaras/wordpress-add-meta-tags/readme.txt

 == Changelog ==

-Please check out the dynamic [changelog](http://www.codetrax.org/versions/2 "Add-Meta-Tags 2.0.2 ChangeLog")
+Please check out the changelog of each version.
+You can also check the [roadmap](http://www.codetrax.org/projects/wp-add-meta-tags/roadmap "Add-Meta-Tags Roadmap") regarding future releases of the plugin.

 - [2.0.4](http://www.codetrax.org/versions/132)
 - [2.0.3](http://www.codetrax.org/versions/130)